XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 On Windows, you can build apps using either Windows natively or by using the Windows Subsystem for Linux (WSL). <!-- SPELLING_IGNORE: wsl -->

 On native Windows, the GUI uses native Windows controls and should run without any dependencies beyond those mentioned above.

-**Caution:** As of 2022-02-01, the latest wxPython is not compatible with Python 3.10 on Windows.
-You should be able to follow this tutorial if you downgrade to the latest release of Python 3.9.

 On WSL, you may need to install `libnotify-dev` as follows: